medmax78/torbox/README.md

 #### Pre-made image
 ##### For Orange Pi PC and Orange Pi One
 Base image is build of OrangePI PC (AllWinner H3) with a modified Loboris kernel.
+##### For Orange Pi Zero
+Base image is Armbian 5.24.
+Standart update procedure should work correctly.
+Actual version is tested on 256MB board, so 512MB version should work ok also.
 ##### For Raspberry Pi 1, Raspberry Pi 2 and Raspberry Pi 3
 Base image is derived from Mininian Image (https://minibianpi.wordpress.com/) - it resized to 2GB and swap partition added.